nikhilmwarrier/datecalculator-browser-extension/README.md

 Code repo for Date Calculator, an addon designed for firefox, but also works with chromium based browsers.

 > [Get it here](https://addons.mozilla.org/en-US/firefox/addon/datecalculator/)

+***

+If you face any issues or bugs, please report it in the [issues](https://github.com/nikhilmwarrier/datecalculator-browser-extension/issues) tab.